thehadiaman/Tkinter-Calculator/README.md

 ####################################################################################
 Libraries used

-math    :preinstalled in python
+math    :preinstalled in python<br>

-tkinter :preinstalled in python
+tkinter :preinstalled in python<br>

-random  :preinstalled in python
+random  :preinstalled in python<br>

-sys     :preinstalled in python
+sys     :preinstalled in python<br>
 numpy   :not preinstalled in python